soc-ucsd/SpecBM/README.md

 To run SBMP or SBMD, type the commands

 	opts.Maxiter     = 200;             %Maximun number of iteration
-	opts.rho         = xxx; %The parameter should be chosen correctly! opts.MaxCols     = 2;               %Total number of eivenvectors (This should be opts.MaxCols = opts.EvecPast + opts.EvecCurrent)
+	opts.rho         = your choice of penalty parameter; %The parameter should be chosen correctly! opts.MaxCols     = 2;               %Total number of eivenvectors (This should be opts.MaxCols = opts.EvecPast + opts.EvecCurrent)
 	opts.EvecPast    = 1;	            %Number of past eigenvectors
 	opts.EvecCurrent = 1;               %Number of current eigenvectors